-- Verbal de-escalation can be attempted. - There are actions that can be taken to remove triggers from pupils, e.g. dimming the lights and encouraging quiet where a pupil is having a meltdown in response to sensory overstimulation. - The pupil can be removed from the situation without physical intervention, e.g. if they will accompany a member of teaching staff out of the classroom. - The pupil has a condition or support needs that mean physical intervention would be inherently more dangerous, e.g. asthma which may be made worse by restrictive holds or sensory issues where physical touch would contribute to sensory overload and may provoke aggressive behaviour. - They have the ability, training and adequate support to physically intervene safely without causing unnecessary harm to the pupil or themselves.
+- Verbal de-escalation can be attempted. - Actions can be taken to remove triggers from pupils, e.g. dimming the lights and maintaining quiet presence where a pupil is having a meltdown in response to sensory overstimulation. - The pupil can be removed from the situation without physical intervention, e.g. if they will accompany a member of teaching staff out of the classroom. - The pupil has a condition or support needs that mean physical intervention would be inherently more dangerous, e.g. asthma which may be made worse by restrictive holds or sensory issues where physical touch would contribute to sensory overload and may provoke aggressive behaviour. - They have the ability, training and adequate support to physically intervene safely without causing unnecessary harm to the pupil or themselves.

-Where there is no immediate risk of harm to themselves or others, destruction of property or serious disruption, reasonable force will not be used on the pupil.
+Reasonable force will not be used with a pupil where there is no immediate risk of harm to themselves or others, destruction of property or serious disruption.

 Any reasonable force used in situations that are non-urgent will only be used once all alternative options have been exhausted and where the staff member in charge deems that the situation is escalating.

-The school understands that, in some cases, action may be required very quickly, e.g. in the event that a pupil attempts to run out into a busy road, or where pupils begin a fight with one another and staff are forced to pull the pupils apart.
+The school understands that, in some cases, action may be required very quickly, e.g. in the event that a pupil attempts to run out into a busy road, or where pupils begin physical aggression with one another and staff are forced to pull the pupils apart.
 Staff will not be penalised for resorting to the use of physical intervention or reasonable force in such situations where it is justified and perceived necessary to prevent harm to others or property in the circumstances.

 Positive handling will be applied with the intention of re-establishing verbal control as soon as possible and, at the same time, allowing the pupil to regain self-control.

 Reasonable force is not used as a method of behaviour management or discipline - only as a last resort in situations that require de-escalation to prevent harm.